BestReviews is reader-supported and may earn an affiliate commission. Details

 Made of super comfortable and soft nylon fabric which wicks away moisture and has an impressive level of stretch.
 Equipped with a convenient pocket in the elastic waistband.
 Comfortable high waist with a long, 28-inch inseam won't ride up or need adjustments mid-pose.

 The impressive quality of these yoga pants come at a price.

 Affordable yoga pants that also offer quality and comfort, thanks to the breathable material.
-Flexible, ankle-length fit; vibrant, fashionable colors.
+Provides a flexible, ankle-length fit.
+Comes in vibrant, fashionable colors.

 Sizes tend to be somewhat inconsistent, and they may run too tight or too long.
 A bit sheer if the fit is too tight.

 High-stretch material of 87% nylon and 13% spandex.
 Moisture-wicking and very breathable, so you can tackle hot yoga or warm outdoor temperatures.
 Material remains opaque, even in deep squats or high-stretch poses.
 Form-fitting and designed to pull the tummy in.

 These run small, so it's encouraged to size up.